Jets look to bounce back against Bears

 Mansfield said his team had a good practice Tuesday and is hopeful of a rebound performance.

-"Every time you go out there's a chance that (being routed) can happen,'' he said.
-"A lot will depend how will will react to adversity.
+“Every time you go out there’s a chance that (being routed) can happen,” he said.
+“A lot will depend how we will react to adversity.
 I think we will have a new mindset and go out and play well.
-We just want to get better and show growth in all three phases of the game and see where it puts us at the end of the day.''
+We just want to get better and show growth in all three phases of the game and see where it puts us at the end of the day.”

 It will be the Jets’ first night games of the season.